Joseph Bonaparte: King of Spain and the Indies

 King Joseph abdicated the Spanish throne and returned to France after the main French forces were defeated by a British-led coalition at the Battle of Vitoria in 1813.
-During the closing campaign of the War of the Sixth Coalition Napoleon left his brother to govern Paris with the title Lieutenant General of the Empire.
-As a result, he was again in nominal command of the French Army that was defeated at the Battle of Paris.
+During the closing campaign of the War of the Sixth Coalition, Napoleon I left his brother to govern Paris with the title Lieutenant General of the Empire.
+As a result, he was again in nominal command of the French Imperial Army that was defeated at the Battle of Paris.

 He was seen by some Bonapartists as the rightful Emperor of the French after the death of Napoleon's own son Napoleon II in 1832, although he did little to advance his claim.

 Later life in the United States and Europe

-Bonaparte came to America onboard the Commerce under the name of M. Bouchard.
+Bonaparte travelled to the United States onboard the Commerce under the name of M. Bouchard.
 British naval officers had searched the vessel three times but never found Bonaparte on board and the ship arrived on 15 July 1815.
 In the period 1817–1832, Bonaparte lived primarily in the United States (where he sold the jewels he had taken from Spain).
-He first settled in New York City and Philadelphia, where his house became the centre of activity for French expatriates.
+He first settled in New York City and Philadelphia, where his house became the centre of activity for French emigres.
 In 1823, he was elected as a member to the American Philosophical Society.
-Later he purchased an estate, called Point Breeze and formerly owned by Stephen Sayre.
-It was in Bordentown, New Jersey, on the east side of the Delaware River.
-It was located near the confluence of Crosswicks Creek and the Delaware.
+Later he purchased an estate, called Point Breeze, formerly owned by Stephen Sayre; it was in Bordentown, New Jersey, on the east side of the Delaware River.
 He considerably expanded Sayre's home and created extensive gardens in the picturesque style.
-When his first home was destroyed by fire in January 1820 he converted his stables into a second grand house.
-On completion, it was generally viewed - perhaps diplomatically - as the "second-finest house in America" after the White House.
+When his first home was destroyed by fire in January 1820, he constructed a second, grander, house.
+On completion, it was viewed as the "second-finest house in America" after the White House.
 At Point Breeze, Bonaparte entertained many of the leading intellectuals and politicians of his day.

 In the summer of 1825, the Quaker scientist Reuben Haines III described Bonaparte's estate at Point Breeze, in a letter to his cousin: